How to calculate

 Why is regular time important?

-The Department of Labour (DOL) requires U.S. companies to compensate non-exempt employees for any hours they work that exceed their regularly scheduled shifts.
-Failure to compensate employees for overtime hours carries consequences that vary from state to state, but at the federal level, companies are liable for penalties that can amount to as much as $1,000 per violation.
+Understanding regular time helps ensure you don't incorrectly compensate employees, which can also lead to fines and penalties.
+In the US, for instance, the Department of Labor (DOL) requires companies to compensate non-exempt employees for any hours they work beyond their regularly scheduled shifts.
+Failure to compensate these employees for overtime hours can result in federal fines of as much as $1,000 per violation.

 How to calculate an employee's regular time

-In the US, employers must abide by federal laws regarding overtime compensation as well as the laws in individual states, which vary slightly.
+In the US, for instance, employers must abide by federal laws regarding overtime compensation as well as individual state laws, which can vary slightly.
 According to federal law, employers must pay employees 1.5 times their regular rate (known as time and a half) for any hours in excess of 40 per week.
 Where an individual state has differing standards, employers are expected to compensate their employees according to the laws that provide greater compensation.
 Employers with remote employees who work internationally must abide by the standards of the country where the employee is located.